cornerpirate/iRecon/README.md

 * It will resolve the IP if resolvable
 * It will extract the domain from the hostname i.e. "google.co.uk"
 * It will then make the following queries
-	* whois <ip>
+	* whois "<ip>"
-	* whois <domainname>
+	* whois "<domainname>"
-	* nmap -sn -PE <ip> - check if ICMP echo responses are enabled on the target.
+	* nmap -sn -PE "<ip>" - check if ICMP echo responses are enabled on the target.
-	* nmap -sS -sU -P0 --top-ports 20 - check for the 20 most common TCP/UDP ports.
+	* nmap -sS -sU -P0 --top-ports 20 "<ip>" - check for the 20 most common TCP/UDP ports.
-	* nmap -p <open port> -tr <ip> - issue a TCP traceroute to any one open TCP port discovered by previous command.
+	* nmap -p "<open port>" -tr "<ip>" - issue a TCP traceroute to any one open TCP port discovered by previous command.

 # Pre-Requisites
 * TLD python package: https://pypi.python.org/pypi/tld